Table of Contents

 Which game is more popular globally, rummy or rummy 500?

-Rummy is more popular globally, with its origins tracing back to the 19th century.
-Rummy 500 is a variation of the game that has gained popularity in North America.
+According to GameDesire, Rummy is considered the second most popular card game in the world, right after Poker.
+Rummy 500 is also a variation of the game that has gained popularity in North America.
 Both games involve creating melds and eliminating cards from your hand, but Rummy 500 has different scoring rules and allows for more players.

 Conclusion